 Artists, who have played with their own pareidolia first, know how to play with the pareidolia of the beholders of their works.

 I incidentally found this in December 2017 as bycatch from my Snark hunt:

 Blurring images is low pass filtering images.
+An artist’s blunted sight can have the same effects like blurring with computerized image processing.
 Sometimes you need to get rid of distracting details in order to get the whole picture.

-Squinting helps you to see things.
-It’s fine to try that with artwork which has been intentionally created for such squinting.
+Blurring might help you to see things which you wouldn’t see with clear sight.
+It’s fine to try that with artwork which might have been intentionally created for such an exercise.
 But better make sure that it was an artist who created the face that is looking at you.
 I don’t know whether Mars ever has been inhabited by artists.

 Rather than suffering from pareidolia, artists get inspired by it.

 Sometimes blurring helps to reveal structures hidden in the hatching.